LATEST ANALYSIS UPDATE

 3. Comments on individual branches, including L555 genetic family tree

-Note: STRs, SNPs and haplotrees are introduced in "Interpreting yDNA Test Results".
+Note: The terms STRs, SNPs and haplotrees are introduced in "Interpreting yDNA Test Results".

 1. Study Members